josepablocam/changestructor/README.md

 chg ask
 ```

-will bring up the (very simple) CLI for question asking.
+will bring up the (very simple) UI for question asking.
-You can exit with standard ctrl+c or ctrl+d.

 # Build from an existing git repo